AmarJ/darknet/README.md

      ![alt text](https://preview.ibb.co/ciHfFQ/cmdLine.png)

-* **_Threading for network preditions:_** Once the neural network's weights are loaded, multiple threads are created to make predicitons on images simultaneously.
+* **_Threading for network preditions:_** Once the neural network's weights are loaded, multiple threads can be created to make predicitons on images simultaneously.
 Before this only one image was processed at a time.
 On less powerful machines, like an AWS micro instance or a Raspberry pi, this doubles and sometimes triples the rate at which images are processed.

 * **_Load balancing of the queue:_** Provides a pool of threads that are used to drain the queue.
 The number of threads created depends on the available virtual memory and stack size.
-Sometimes threads hang, so instead of loosing that image and the predicition, the image is added back to the queue and re-run through another thread.
+Sometimes threads hang, so instead of loosing that image and predicition, the image is added back to the queue and re-run through another thread.
 This avoids some OOM problems and stops the whole program from crashing.

 ### Results from YOLO